Anusree6154s/leetcode-github-extension/README.md

 - Update manifest.json to declare permissions, icons, and background/service worker behavior as needed for advanced features (e.g., content scripts, host permissions, storage, commands).
 - After changes, reload the extension from the extensions page (Reload/Refresh button) and reopen the popup.

-### Common Enhancements

-- Add content scripts for interacting with LeetCode problem pages.
-- Use chrome.storage to persist user preferences.
-- Add commands (keyboard shortcuts) in the manifest.
-- Use a service worker for background tasks (Manifest V3).

-## Permissions

-This scaffold does not request special permissions.
-If you add features that require permissions (e.g., activeTab, storage, scripting), add them to manifest.json under the appropriate fields:

-- permissions
-- host_permissions
-- optional_permissions

-Only request what you need to minimize review friction and improve user trust.

 ## Troubleshooting